coff33ninja/gemini-fabric-telos-os/telos/DJ.md

 * You’ll build something people rely on
 * You’ll publish writing that someone saves as a screenshot
 * The printer industry will eventually be tried in The Hague
+* You'll hack a setup where your home lab roasts you via notifications if you slack on creative writing (e.g., "Hey, it's been a week—poem or perish?").

 ---